Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Common Requirements for Interface-1 and Interface-2 # {#interface-1-2}

-   The media ingest follows the following common requirements for both interfaces.
+   The media ingest follows the following common requirements for both
+   interfaces.

-     1. The [=ingest source=] SHALL communicate using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]].
+     1. The [=ingest source=] SHALL communicate using the HTTP POST command as defined in the HTTP protocol, version 1.1 [[!RFC7235]].

+        NOTE: This specification does not imply any functional differentiation between a POST and PUT command.
+Either may be used to transfer content to the [=receiving entity=].
+Unless indicated otherwise, the use of the term POST can be interpreted as POST or PUT.
      2. The [=ingest source=] SHOULD use HTTP over TLS, if TLS is used it SHALL support at least TLS version 1.2, a higher version may also be supported additionally [[!RFC2818]].
      3. The [=ingest source=] SHOULD us a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.
-If this is not the case, the domain names the IP address mapping must be known and static, such as configured in the operating system.
+If this is not the case, the domain names the IP address mapping must be known and static.
-     4. In the case of 3, [=ingest source=] MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses.
+     4. In the case of 3, [=ingest source=] MUST update the IP to hostname resolution respecting the TTL (time-to-live) from DNS query responses.
-        This will enable better resilience to IP address changes in large scale deployments where the IP address of the media processing entities may change frequently.
+        This enables better resilience to IP address changes in large scale deployments where the IP address of the media processing entities may change frequently.
-     5. In case HTTP over TLS [[!RFC2818]] is used, at least one of basic authentication HTTP AUTH [[!RFC7617]], TLS client certificates, and HTTP Digest authentication [[!RFC7616]] MUST be supported.
+     5. In case HTTP over TLS [[!RFC2818]] is used, at least one of the basic authentication HTTP AUTH [[!RFC7617]], TLS client certificates or HTTP Digest authentication [[!RFC7616]] MUST be supported.
      6. Mutual authentication SHALL be supported.
 TLS client certificates SHALL chain to a trusted CA or be self-signed.
-Self-signed certificates MAY be used, for example, when the ingest source and receiving entity fall under common administration.
+Self-signed certificates MAY be used, for example, when the ingest source and receiving entity fall under the same administration.
-     7. As compatibility profile for the TLS encryption, the [=ingest source=] SHOULD support the Mozilla intermediate compatibility profile [[=Mozilla-TLS=]].
+     7. As compatibility profile for the TLS encryption, the [=ingest source=] SHOULD support the Mozilla's intermediate compatibility profile [[=Mozilla-TLS=]].
      8. In case of an authentication error confirmed by an HTTP 403 response, the ingest source SHALL retry to establish the [=connection=] within a fixed time period with updated authentication credentials.
-When that also results in error, the [=ingest source=] can retry N times, after this the [=ingest source=] SHOULD stop and log an error.
-The number of retries N MAY be configurable in the [=ingest source=].
+When that also results in error, the [=ingest source=] can retry N times, after which the [=ingest source=] SHOULD stop and log an error.
+The number of retries N can be configurable in the [=ingest source=].
      9. The [=ingest source=] SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
-        An HTTP POST request that does not send data can prevent the [=receiving entity=] from quickly disconnecting from the [=ingest source=] in the event of a service update.
+        An HTTP POST command that does not send data can prevent the [=receiving entity=] from quickly disconnecting from the [=ingest source=] in the event of a service update.
      10. The HTTP POST for sparse data SHOULD be short-lived, terminating as soon as the data of a fragment is sent.
-     11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the [=receiving entity=] and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
+     11. The HTTP POST command uses a [=POST_URL=] to the basepath of the publishing point at the [=receiving entity=] and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
      12. Both the [=ingest source=] and [=receiving entity=] MUST support IPv4 and IPv6 transport.
-     13. The [=ingest source=] SHOULD use a timeout in order of segment duration (e.g., 1-6 seconds) for establishing the TCP connection.
-If an attempt to establish the connection takes longer than the timeout, abort the operation and try again.
+     13. The [=ingest source=] SHOULD use a timeout in the order of a segment duration (e.g., 1-6 seconds) for establishing the TCP connection.
+If an attempt to establish the connection takes longer than the timeout, the ingest source aborts the operation and tries again.
-     14. The [=ingest source=] SHOULD resend [=objects=] for which a connection was terminated early, or when an error response was received such as HTTP 400 or 403 if the connection was down for less than three average segments durations.
-For connections that were down longer, the [=ingest source=] can resume sending [=objects=] at the live edge of the live media presentation instead.
+     14. The [=ingest source=] SHOULD resend [the =objects=] for which a connection was terminated early or when an HTTP 400 or 403 error response was received if the connection was down for less than three average segments durations.
+For connections that were down longer, the [=ingest source=] can resume sending [=objects=] at the live edge of the media presentation.
-     15. The [=ingest source=] MAY limit N, the number of retries, to establish a new connection or resume streaming after a TCP error occurs.
-This number N should be configurable.
-     16. After a TCP error, the [=ingest source=]
+     15. After a TCP error, the [=ingest source=]
-         performs the following: a.
-The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request. b.
+         performs the following:
+         a.
+The current connection MUST be closed and a new connection MUST be created for a new HTTP POST command.
+         b.
 The new HTTP [=POST_URL=] MUST be the same as the initial [=POST_URL=] for the object to be ingested.
-     17. In case the [=receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
+     16. In case the [=receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
+     17. The following error conditions apply to the receiving entity:
+         a.
+If the publishing point receiving the HTTP POST command is not available, it SHOULD return an HTTP 404 Not Found error to the [=ingest source=].
-     18. In case the receiving entity can process the fragment in the POST request body but finds the media type is not supported, it MAY return an HTTP 415 Unsupported Media Type error.
-Otherwise, an HTTP 400 Bad Request error MUST be returned.
+         b.
+If the receiving entity can process a fragment in the POST request body but finds the media type is not supported, it may return an HTTP 415 Unsupported Media Type error.
-     19. In case an unknown error happened during the processing of the HTTP POST request, an HTTP 400 Bad Request error SHALL be returned by the receiving entity.
-     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 Precondition Failed error MAY be returned, otherwise, in case this is not supported by the system, an HTTP 400 Bad Request error MUST be returned.
+         c.
+If the receiving entity cannot process a fragment in the POST request body due to missing or incorrect init fragment, it may return an HTTP 412 Precondition Failed error.
-     21. The [=receiving entity=] MAY return an HTTP 5xx response in case of other errors at the server, not particularly relating to the request from the [=ingest source=] but due to an error at the receiving entity.
+         d.
+If there is an error at the receiving entity not particularly relating to the POST command from the [=ingest source=], it may return an appropriate HTTP 5xx error.
-     22. In case the receiving entity or publishing point receiving the HTTP POST body is not setup or available, an HTTP 404 Not Found error SHOULD be returned to the [=ingest source=].
+         e.
+In all other scenarios, the receiving entity MUST return an HTTP 400 Bad Request error.
-     23. The [=ingest source=] SHOULD support the handling of 30x redirect responses.
+     18. The [=ingest source=] SHOULD support the handling of HTTP 30x redirect responses from the receiving entitiy.
-     24. The [=ingest source=] and receiving entity SHOULD support gzip based content encoding.
+     19. The [=ingest source=] and receiving entity SHOULD support gzip based content encoding.

 # Interface-1: CMAF Ingest # {#interface-1}